publicglass/publicglass.org/source/about.html.md

 ## Facilities & Gallery

 Public Glass operates four studios for glassblowing, flameworking, kilnworking and coldworking.
 For details on our equipment, please see [rentals](/rentals).
-Gallery

 We also have a small gallery on site that frequently features work from our artists.
 The gallery is available for art shows, as well as public and private events.
-If you are an artist interested in showing work at Public Glass, please contact [Executive Director Nate Watson][2].
+If you are an artist interested in showing work at Public Glass, [please contact us](mailto:nate@publicglass.org?subject=Gallery).

 ## Support Public Glass

 ### Volunteering

 “It takes a village” to operate and maintain a non-profit glass studio, and that's why Public Glass could always use a few extra hands!
 We're always looking for volunteers for Hot Glass Cold Beer and other events, as well as assistance with ongoing and project-based tasks that keep PG running smoothly.
 If you'd like to help out, we'd love to have you.
-Please email [Executive Director Nate Watson][2] to get involved!
+[Please contact us to get involved!](mailto:nate@publicglass.org?subject=Volunteering)

 ### Giving

 As a small, local, non-profit studio, Public Glass needs support to sustain its studio and educational programs, and you can help!
-Please click [here][3] to contribute with a tax deductible donation and strengthen our facility and programs.
-If you'd like to make other arrangements or donate toward a specific goal, please contact [Executive Director Nate Watson][2].
-Public Glass is a 501(c)(3) charity; Tax ID number 94-3253918.</p>
+[Please click to contribute with a tax deductible donation and strengthen our facility and programs.][2]
+If you'd like to make other arrangements or donate toward a specific goal, [please contact us](mailto:nate@publicglass.org?subject=Giving).
+Public Glass is a 501(c)(3) charity; Tax ID number 94-3253918.

 ### Wish List